 - Cut Settings: Vinyl (no other changes were made)

 Step 6.
-Apply stencils.
+Apply the stencils.

-Lay out all of your wood pieces in a row and mark with a piece of white chalk roughly where the tops and bottoms of the letters should be (depending on how large your stencils are).
+Layout all of your wood pieces in a row and mark with a piece of white chalk roughly where the tops and bottoms of the letters should be (depending on how large your stencils are).
 You want the letters to be in the middle of the wood pieces.

 I’ve got a little trick up my sleeve that I use when applying the stencils so they don’t bleed!
-It’s definitely changed the way that I made signs and I want you to be able to make hassle free signs at home too.
+It’s definitely changed the way that I made signs and I want you to be able to make hassle-free signs at home too.
 Check out this post to get the full details on how to prevent your stencils from bleeding.

 Step 8.
 Paint over stencils.

-I always use acrylic chalk paint and a foam paint brush to paint over my stencils.
+I always use acrylic craft paint and a foam paint brush to paint over my stencils.
 If you’re wondering, yes I like the acrylic craft paint more than the chalk paint for the stencils.
 I think the acrylic paint has better coverage.

 It works best if you are able to “pounce” directly over the stencil, rather than in brush motions.